 For some of us, however, the staid and traditional can sometimes feel mundane and constrictive.
 I want to try the Color Changing Lemonade or a giant rainbow ravioli filled with smaller ravioli and bolognese sauce or maybe the banana tacos, arancini drumsticks or a “cheeseburger” that’s really a dessert!

 When life has stalled and we’re just not finding what we seek, it’s time to create a fresh, new menu.
 It’s a gamble.
 Some dishes may flop.
 Bliss isn’t without risk, but there’s no way to discover the new, the fresh, the WOW without a little bit of a leap.
 And so, I jump!

 I will pack away all the plans for my life here that just didn’t work out, in the now empty garage, and slowly lower the door on them all.
 I’ll climb into the drivers seat and adjust the rear view mirror taking one last look back.
 I think I see him there, a misty apparition, ghostlike and elusive, as always.
-True to form, when I try to reach out he fades into a wisp before disappearing completely.
+True to form, when I try to reach out or dare to get too close, he fades into a wisp before disappearing completely.
 I firmly put the car in drive and move forward, creator of my own menu, architect of my own destiny, headed, hopefully, toward something CRAZY delicious!